emsa16/chat-server/README.md

 - WS_LIMIT_CLIENT_TO="URL" - Set if wanting to block connections from anywhere else than specific client URL (default: "")

-### Authentication
-It is possible to add an optional authentication module which checks during connection if the user's token is valid.
-It is done during the startup phase of the chat server (see section **Running the server** above).

-To be compatible with this chat module, the auth module has to be a token-based authentication system, needs to have an asynchronous function called `checkTokenDirect(token)`, and tokens must be sent as a URL parameter named token, i.e. `?token=TOKEN`.

-### Database suppport
-It is also possible to add a database module during the startup of the server, which is used if additional data about the chat users should be stored in a database.

-To be compatible with this chat module, the db module needs to have asynchronous `find` and `updateOne` methods.
-It is strongly recommended to use a Mongo database module.

 ### Chat protocol

-#### Example
-    {
-        "command": "message",
-        "params": {
-            "message": "My first message"
-            }
-    }

 #### Commands
 - message